Here we provide you with the all-important answers to some of the questions we are sure you have.

-From 2021-22, there is no limit to the number of times you can apply for sub-specialty training, providing you have enough indicative time to complete training prior to your CCT.
+Since 2021/22, there is no limit to the number of times you can apply for sub-specialty training, providing you have enough indicative time to complete training prior to your CCT.

 if you are applying to start sub-specialty training from ST6 you may need to request that your TPD place you in a suitable training post that can count towards training.
 You will need to ensure that you have enough time to complete sub-specialty training before CCT and gain CSAC agreement to count any training completed before starting the subspecialty training.
 This also applies to those wishing to apply to change from one subspecialty to another.
 There is also the option to apply for OOP time in order to gain more experience and give more time for subspecialty applications.
 If you are thinking about this, it is important that you arrange an early discussion with your Educational Supervisor and TPD.

 I'm worried that I will not have enough experience to competitively apply for sub-specialty training in my ST4 year.
 Will I be disadvantaged compared to more experienced trainees who have completed 24 months WTE at level 2 prior to move to Progress+?